 The best way to protect against conflicts of interest is for everyone to be aware of the potential for conflicts, whatever the cause or however innocent the relationship may be.
 If the patient is aware, they can be more cognizant of how those interests may be influencing the doctor’s decisions.
 At the same time, if the doctor is aware of how the subtle relationships and interests can touch their decision-making, they can take steps to counteract this influence.
 If this can be so important, what steps are in place to ensure that doctors report conflicts of interest?

 The Physician Payments Sunshine Act of 2007 (PPSA or Section 6002 of the Affordable Care Act) is one such law that requires manufacturers of medicines, medical equipment like DME, and medical supplies to regularly report any and all gifts or financial payments to doctors.
 The law also requires these parties to report any ownership or investment from doctors that they may have.
-Centers for Medicare & Medicaid Services (CMS) sees these reports.
-They then release Open Payments Data the public.
+The Centers for Medicare & Medicaid Services (CMS) see these reports.
+They then release Open Payments Data to the public.

 Allowing conflicts of interest to affect your decision-making (especially if placing personal finances above patient care) is highly unethical behavior.